andrekramer/erdna/README.md

 and then ./erdna in another cmd window shell to start the ">" prompt in the node server.

-or use curl to post any of the code samples in files in the example directory.
+or use curl to post any of the code samples in the files in the example directory.